 Brian Scott-Quinn, Non-executive Director

-Brian is Non Executive Chairman of the International Capital Markets Association (ICMA) Centre – the business school for financial markets which he founded at the University of Reading in 1991.
-Originally an investment banker, his research is in the banking, investment banking and trading areas where his advice has been sought by government and regulators alike.
+Brian is non executive Chairman of the International Capital Markets Association (ICMA) Centre – the business school for financial markets which he founded at the University of Reading in 1991.
+Originally an investment banker, his research is in banking, investment banking and infrastructure financing and investment where his advice has been sought by government and regulators alike.
+His book, “Commercial and Investment Banking and the International Credit and Capital Markets – a guide to the global finance industry and its governance” has been a top-selling text on the global markets.
+He is a non-executive director of Civilised Bank Plc and Chairman of the Bank’s audit committee.